Online MBA Programs in Business Analytics

 - Econometrics: Students learn to use statistical methods and mathematics to describe and analyze economic systems and business success.

-Most online MBA programs require students to have a bachelor’s degree in a related field before they apply.
+Most online MBA programs require students to have a bachelor’s degree in a related field before applying.
 Other prerequisites include one year of relevant work experience and high GMAT scores.
 However, some schools have recently chosen to waive the GMAT requirement so that they’re able to attract more students to online MBA programs2.

 Thanks to the broad spectrum of topics covered in online MBA programs in business analytics, graduates have plenty of career options available to them.
 Jobs in finance, government, and business management are all lucrative career paths that graduates can follow.
 Some graduates may even choose to work for themselves and run their own management consulting business.